-There are quite a variety of sleepover games below and you're sure to find some that work with no matter what size of girls you have over.
-There are classic games like Truth and Dare, vintage games like M.A.S.H., and new ideas like blindfolded make overs.
+You're sure to find some that work with no matter what size of girls you have invited over.
+There are classic games like Truth and Dare, vintage games like M.A.S.H., and new ideas like blindfolded makeovers.

 In addition to the printable truth questions and dares, there are also some free, printable labels that you can decorate a jar with so the girls can pick out the truths and dares in a fun way.

 Turn the average slumber party activity of painting toenails into something way more fun with the Spin the Nail Polish game by One Creative Mommy.
 Grab an old board game spinner and use the free printable here to turn it into the game.
 A girl takes a spin, and the pointer points to the nail polish that she gets to use.
 How fun is that?

 Parents magazine has a slightly different version called Musical Manicures that involves passing the bottles of nail polish until the music stops instead of using a spinner.

 Here's another classic game that's perfect for a slumber party—Would You Rather?

 There are three pages full of Would You Rather? questions and they are all geared towards tweens.
 They range from the silly to the serious and the girls are sure to get into some fun conversations with these prompts.

 You'll also find a free label that you can print out and adhere to a jar.
 Just cut out the questions and put them in so the girls can get laughing.